HongYeeGAN/Capstone/readme.md

 - KNeighborsClassifier
 - Support Vector Classifier

 I am a data scientist working in TED organization.
 My aim of this project is provide a useful prediction model for our primary stakeholder, TED organization fundraising and marketing department.
 TED organization is a non profit corporation, to foster the spread of great ideas and spark conversation.
-Through conference attendance fees, sponsorships, foundation support, licensing fees and book sales, TED raise funds for video editing, web development and hosting for TED Talks, supporting extraordinary new voices as they develop their careers in science, the arts, social justice and of course, The Audacious Project.
+Through conference attendance fees, sponsorships, foundation support, licensing fees and book sales, TED raise funds for video editing, web development and hosting for TED Talks, supporting extraordinary new voices as they develop their careers in science, arts, social justice and of course, The Audacious Project.
 The Audacious Project is a collaborative funding initiative between TED and non-profits that convenes funders and social entrepreneurs in order to scale solutions to the world's most urgent challenges.

 TED fundrising department can make use of my model to determine whether a particular talk is popular or unpopular, thereby adjust their fundrising strategy.
 Also, by knowing factors that will affect/increase view count, TED can invite/advise the speakers accordingly.